 - Thunderstorms: There must be NO thunderstorms within 100 miles of the launch point for a balloon launch to take place.
 Thunderstorms present hazards to any type of aircraft, but a balloon is the one aircraft that would be affected most by any type of weather condition.
 A lightning strike to a balloon is an extremely dangerous hazard.
 In addition, gust fronts can occur up to 100 miles in advance of a storm or line of storms, which could heavily impact a balloon.
 If the weather forecast calls for Severe Weather, it is a good bet that the balloons will NOT be launching at that time

 With this basic understanding of conditions for Balloon Launches, we hope you understand why some flights during the event are canceled.
 Also, remember that Launch Forecasts and Updates for the festival will be available on our Facebook Page, LakesideoftheSmokiesBalloonFest, throughout the event.

 What is your refund policy?

-- Weather.
-If we are able to host the festival, we do not offer refunds for weather related issues.
-The event is a RAIN OR SHINE event, and if hot air balloons cannot fly, we have plenty of other festival activities to enjoy, and you will not receive a refund for parking passes.
+- We do not offer ticket refunds for weather related issues.
+The event is a RAIN OR SHINE event, and if hot air balloons cannot fly, we have plenty of other festival activities to enjoy.
 All canceled balloon rides always receive refunds.